Building your home

 Choosing to be an owner builder can be difficult, the below links may provide you with a better understanding of what this involves and assist you in making your decision.

-Where the value of works are over $12,000 (cost of works must include all material and labour at a commercial rate), an Owner Builder Certificate of Consent is required.
-An application form is available at the below link.
+Where the value of works are over $16,000 (cost of works must include all material and labour at a commercial rate), an Owner Builder Certificate of Consent is required.
+An application form is available on the link - Victorian Building Authority - Owner builder.
 Please note this is not a Council form.

 Employing a builder

 If you engage this person after a building permit has been issued, you must give the relevant building surveyor written notice of the engagement within 14 days, including the building practitioner’s registration details.
-If you do not comply with this requirement, you may be prosecuted by the Building Commission.
-If more than one trade is carried out by the same tradesperson for more than $5,000 (for example, the carpenters who construct the Frame work also carries out the fit out of architraves, skirtings and doors), they will be required to be registered and enter into a major domestic building contract.
-For work valued over $12,000, they must also provide domestic building insurance.
+If you do not comply with this requirement, you may be prosecuted by the Victorian Building Authority.
+If more than one trade is carried out by the same tradesperson for more than $10,000 (for example, the carpenters who construct the Frame work also carries out the fit out of architraves, skirtings and doors), they will be required to be registered and enter into a major domestic building contract.
+For work valued over $16,000, they must also provide domestic building insurance.

 It is important not to confuse planning permits with building permits.
 Building permits relate to the method of construction of a building or development.